amitxv/PC-Tuning/docs/physical-setup.md

         - See [media/ryzen-xhci-controller.png](/media/ryzen-xhci-controller.png)

-- If you have more than one XHCI controller, you can isolate devices such as your mouse, keyboard and audio devices (if any) onto another controller to [prevent them from interfering with polling consistency](https://forums.blurbusters.com/viewtopic.php?f=10&t=7618#p58449)
+- If you have more than one XHCI controller, you can isolate devices such as your mouse, keyboard and audio devices (if any) onto another controller to [prevent them from interfering with polling consistency](https://forums.blurbusters.com/viewtopic.php?f=10&t=7618#p58449).
+Another controller may be made available by using ports connected to the USB 3.0 front panel header.
+Always verify with [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html)

 ## Configure Peripherals